evagabriela/WDI/curriculum/week-02/02-arrays-loops/README.md

 ### LEARNING OBJECTIVES
 *After this lesson, you will be able to:*

 - Explain the advantages of using Arrays
 - Manipulate values in an array
-- Use the for loop to iterate through the elements in an Array
+- Use for loops to iterate through elements in an Array
 - Use array helper methods to update an array
 - Differentiate between while loops, for loops, and forEach loops

 ### STUDENT PRE-WORK
 *Before this lesson, you should already be able to:*

 - Create variables in JavaScript
 - Differentiate between data types (strings, numbers, booleans)
 - Use if/else if/else conditionals to control program flow based on boolean conditions